captbaritone/grats/website/docs/01-getting-started/02-cli.md

 # Build (default command)

-Grats creates a TypeScript module containing an executable GraphQL schema and a `.graphql` file containing the schema text.
+Grats' default command (build) creates a TypeScript module containing an executable GraphQL schema _and_ a `.graphql` file containing the schema text.
 By default it places these files adjacent to your `tsconfig.json` file.
 If you wish to place them elsewhere, you can [configure](./03-configuration.md) this in your `tsconfig.json` file.

 ```bash
 npx grats